wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-3.&emsp;The statement “Vengeance is mine, says the Lord” is a misperception; by misperception one assigns one’s own ‘evil’ past to God.
+3. The statement “Vengeance is mine, says the Lord” is a misperception; by misperception one assigns one’s own ‘evil’ past to God.
 <sup>2</sup>The ‘evil’ past has nothing to do with God.
 <sup>3</sup>God did not create the ‘evil’ past and God does not maintain the ‘evil’ past.
 <sup>4</sup>God does not believe in retribution.